Contrasting SeaWorld Entertainment (SEAS) and Its Competitors

 Summary

-SeaWorld Entertainment beats its competitors on 8 of the 13 factors compared.
+SeaWorld Entertainment beats its peers on 8 of the 13 factors compared.

 SeaWorld Entertainment, Inc., together with its subsidiaries, operates as a theme park and entertainment company in the United States.
 The company operates SeaWorld theme parks in Orlando, Florida; San Antonio, Texas; and San Diego, California, as well as Busch Gardens theme parks in Tampa, Florida, and Williamsburg, Virginia.
 It also operates water park attractions in Orlando, Florida; San Antonio, Texas; Chula Vista, California; Tampa, Florida; and Williamsburg, Virginia.
 In addition, the company operates a reservations-only theme park in Orlando, Florida and a seasonal park in Langhorne, Pennsylvania.
 It operates a portfolio of twelve theme parks under the SeaWorld, Busch Gardens, Aquatica, Discovery Cove, Water Country USA, Adventure Island, and Sesame Place brands.
 The company was formerly known as SW Holdco, Inc. and changed its name to SeaWorld Entertainment, Inc. in December 2012.
 SeaWorld Entertainment, Inc. was founded in 1959 and is headquartered in Orlando, Florida.